ZupIT/ritchie-docs/content/en/Formulas/Hello world formula.md

 {{% /alert %}}

-Now that you have added the demo repository and check the details of the formula, you can execute this tutorial commands.
+Now, check the details of the formula, you can execute this tutorial commands.

-## Premisse: Check the formula's details
+## **Premisse: Check the formula's details**

 To get details about a formula, you can execute the command using with the **`--help`** flag:.